trulia/choroplethr/README.md

 choroplethr(df, "zip", 9)
 ```

+The third parameter, `num_buckets`, specifies a continuous scale (if 1) or a discrete scale (if in the range [2, 9]).
+For discrete scales `choroplethr` will create `num_buckets` equally sized buckets.

 ### The `choroplethr_acs` function

 `choroplethr` was originally created to facilitate viewing data collected by the US Census Bureau - specifically the [American Community Survey (ACS)](https://www.census.gov/acs/www/).
 ACS data is referenced by table id.
 For example, the list of 2007-2011 American Community Survey 5-Year Estimates, with corresponding table ids, can be accessed [here](http://factfinder2.census.gov/faces/help/jsf/pages/metadata.xhtml?lang=en&type=dataset&id=dataset.en.ACS_11_5YR#).
-To create a choropleth of an ACS table you must have the [acs](http://cran.r-project.org/web/packages/acs/) package installed and a valid Census API Key (see the acs package documentation for this).
 Then you can make a choroplethr of ACS data with the `choroplethr_acs` function like this:

 ```
 # total population, state level